hiCozyty/blog/src/lib/posts/Splunk_Log_Analysis_On_Oracle_Cloud_Instance.md.md

 How it works:
 * Every Minute, cron runs the monitor script
-* Script checks total size of watched directories
+* Script checks total disk space usage of watched directories
 * If combined size \>= 500MB, apply deny-all rules
 * If combined size \< 500MB, apply default rules
 * Watched directories should have daily archving enabled
-* State tracking prevents unnecessary API calls
+* State is tracked to prevent unnecessary API calls

 <Callout>
 To add more directories to monitor, add them to the WATCH_DIRS array in the script: